boriel-basic/zxbasic/docs/lbound.md

 ## Remarks

-* This function does not exists in Sinclair BASIC.
+* This function does not exist in Sinclair BASIC.

 ## See also